OrchardCMS/OrchardCore/src/docs/glossary/README.md

 A single document that represent a specific version of a content item.
 These can be draft, published, or pasts versions

+### Content Definition Objects

+Objects in OrchardCore that determine the behavior, characteristics and type of content a Content Item can be made of.
+The Content Definition Objects are Content Part and a Content Type.

 ### Content Type

 A blueprint from which a content item is created.
 It defines what features and characteristics the content item can have.
 A Content Type is made up of Content Parts which help to define is features and behavior.